lzhengning/pangualpha_jtorch/inference_mindspore_gpu/README-en.md

 ```
 python path  `/usr/local/bin/python`

-If you don't like to use this image, you can also use the `mindspore:1.2.0` version, which allows you to run the `2.6B_fp32` model directly.
-There are several mindspore source code changes needed to run the `fp16` model, please see [appendix](#source code changes).
+If you don't like to use this image, you can also use the `mindspore:1.2.0` version which allows you to run the `2.6B_fp32` model directly.
+There are several mindspore source code changes needed to run the `fp16` model.
+Please see [appendix](#source code changes).

 ##### dependencies